 The Photography Competition is a platform for photographers to share their skills and gain public recognition, while the exhibition is a source of appreciation and enjoyment for the visitors to Grenfell’s Henry Lawson Festival of The Arts.

-To further assist entrants, the Photographic Committee will window mount all entries received that are 12” x 8” prints.
-Simply send your prints and entry form to the Committee.
+To further assist entrants, the Photographic Committee will window mount all entries received that meet the entry conditions.
+Simply send your correct size prints and entry forms to the Committee.

-We encourage all to create and enter their photographic vision of “Come Home” to the Henry Lawson Festival of The Arts.
+We encourage all to create and enter their photographic vision to the Henry Lawson Festival of The Arts Photographic Competition.